sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 ## Solve a system of inequalities algebraically

-You can solve a system of inequalities algebraically in several ways.

-### Enter your inequalities directly

-You can create your inequalities directly, then solve the system as a list:
+You can create your inequalities, then solve the system as a list:

 ```py
 >>> from sympy import symbols, solve, pi, Integer